jeremywillans/wi-room-release/README.md

 Periodic check of devices occurs every 30 minutes (on the half/hour intervals) to detect if a new device is un/tagged, otherwise devices are re/processed on integration restart.

+The process flow for how this works is included below.

 ## Prerequisites

 1. Navigate to Workspace Integrations in [Control Hub](https://admin.webex.com/workspaces/integrations)